flbuddymooreiv/mydns/README.md

 # mydns
-This program will change the IP address for a given host in a network program by using the `LD_PRELOAD` environment for the loader.
+This program will change the IP address for a given host in a network program.
+This can be done by modifying `/etc/hosts` but if you do not have system administration privileges, you can use this method by utilizing the `LD_PRELOAD` environment variable for the loader.

 It will replace the following library calls:
 - gethostbyname2